UniFormal/uniformal.github.io/doc/setup/index.md

 ### 5) Set Up MMT

+If you only want to use MMT from within IntelliJ, you can skip this step.

 In the previous, you obtained the file `mmt.jar` (by downloading or building).

 To start setup open a shell and run `java -jar mmt.jar`.<br>